f0nzie/yongks-python-rmarkdown-book/README.md

 # A book of Python in Rmarkdown
 I love this book.
-It's not only written in Rmarkdown but explaining the fundamentals of Python in a live book; totally reproducible.
+It's not only written in Rmarkdown but also explains the fundamentals of Python in a live book; totally reproducible.

 Kudos to the author [Keh-Soon Yong (AP)](https://github.com/yongks), who published the original code in GitHub [here](https://github.com/yongks/python_bookdown).

-My contribution here consists of adding instructions to build the Python environment with Anaconda (`environment.yml`); adding a `Makefile` to automate the builds outside RStudio; making the book available online through GitHub pahes [here](https://f0nzie.github.io/yongks-python-rmarkdown-book/); and adding an R script to load the Python environment for each Rmarkdown document.
+My contribution consists of making it even more reproducible:

+* adding instructions to build the Python environment with Anaconda (`environment.yml`);
+* adding a `Makefile` to automate the builds outside RStudio;
+* making the book available online as a website through *GitHub Pages* [here](https://f0nzie.github.io/yongks-python-rmarkdown-book/); and
+* adding an R script to load the Python environment for each Rmarkdown document.

 ## The power of Rmarkdown